 The key difference is the understanding of the user.
 By now, you should have tested on multiple users with the same primary goal in mind.
 You should also have a couple of filled out empathy maps to look back on.
 To take a lesson from the scientific field, your sample size should be large enough to account for any user eccentricities and general outliers.
 Depending on the size of the primary goal you’ve been testing, that can be anywhere from three users for tiny changes to dozens for foundational game decisions.

 While testing, I not only take notes on what happens and what I have learned, but I also take notes on the users themselves.
 Everything I’ve talked about so far applies.
 Were they in a bad mood?
 How old are they?
 Have they played other similar games?
 This starts to paint a wholistic picture of your users.
 With my cat games, I noticed a handful of cats which would notice the games but look off to the side of the device.
 What I eventually decided what that my current art style must be confusing them, and making it difficult to focus on the game elements.
 I knew that cats had a limited color palette, and that they could not focus on anything that was too close to their face.
 This lended to new prototypes with simpler art and thick outlines, which I immediately noticed higher engagement from.

 Step 6: Repeat

 Now that you have some wonderful new prototypes informed by Empathic Game Design, it is time to run back through your cycle.
 Test your games again.
 Choose new primary and secondary goals.
 Use traditional Split Testing to compare it to old games.
 Are you seeing an increase in user engagement?
 Have you noticed that you were totally wrong about which users are playing?
 I hope you learned something from this article, and will consider being a little more empathic on your next kick butt project.

-If you enjoyed this article, sign up for my email list in the sidebar on your right!
-You also might find my article about jumping in the ocean to be fun.
+If you enjoyed this article, PLEASE sign up for my mailing list.
+That would be so rad.
+Promise to not abuse the trust.
+If you want something else to read, you also might find my article about jumping in the ocean to be fun.